soccin/ChIP-seq/README.md

 - BigWig file generation.

 	- convert bam to bed
-	- extend reads to library size in the 3’ direction for ChIP, no read extension for ATAC
 	- compute density for bigwig formation
 		- normalizing to 10 million mapped reads